Planning The Perfect Perennial Bee Garden: What To Plant To Provide Support All Season Long

 As the DIY Network explains, perennials are plants that come back every year, versus annuals that die over the winter and have to be replanted each spring.
 Perennials go dormant during the winter months, but then spring back to life and they can be a great choice for those who are new to gardening.
 These plants are not necessarily as showy as annuals that produce intense blooms during their season, but they can make a solid base for your bee garden.

 One reason that perennials do so well in attracting bees is that they usually produce a lot of flowers throughout a long blooming period, details Michigan State University.
-With a bit of planning, you can put together an array of perennials that will provide a steady source of nutrition for bees from early spring, through late fall, and until the first hard frost of winter, even if you have a relatively small space to work with for your garden.
+With a bit of planning, you can put together an array of perennials that will offer a steady source of nutrition for bees from early spring, through late fall, and until the first hard frost of winter, even if you have a relatively small space to work with for your garden.

 Shoot for blooms covering the full bee season

 By planning for sequential blooms from a variety of plants in your garden, you are likely to attract multiple species of local bees and provide options for foraging bees who are struggling to find food elsewhere.
-Crocus, daffodils, and bluebells are typically early-season bloomers, and these can get the bees off to a great start headed into the spring months.
+Crocus, daffodils, and bluebells are typically early season bloomers, and these can get the bees off to a great start headed into the spring months.

 Joybilee Farm suggests planting willow, as it’s often one of the first blooms to emerge in the early spring when there is little else for bees to choose from.
 Crabapple trees bloom in the early spring after the willows, and they are integral for cross-pollination with other types of apple trees.
 Other popular spring bloomers that are particularly bee-friendly include bleeding hearts, lupine, and wild geraniums.